 Is it an Automatic or Quartz?

-The caliber 9T82 is a kinetic movement.
+The caliber 9T82 is a kinetic hybrid movement.
 Although it has a rotor that makes it look like an automatic movement, and a battery-like capacitor which stores the energy, it is not categorized as automatic or quartz.
 Imagine a self-winding automatic movement, but instead of winding energy into a mainspring, the kinetic movement winds energy into a capacitor (also referred to as an accumulator).
 Seiko refers to this as a Kinetic E.S.U aka electricity storage unit.

 Charging the Watch:

 Kinetic energy is transferred from from the rotor and stored in the capacitor.
 The way to achieve this is to swing the watch from side to side.
-Seiko states that it takes about 200 swings to get the watch charged enough to run normally.
-It is not recommended to set the time/date until the watch is fully charged (see more in the Hacking the Movement section below).
+Seiko states that it takes about 200 swings to get the watch charged enough to run normally for one day.
+If your watch is not charged, do this swinging process to get your watch started before wearing it.

 A full charge on the caliber 9T82 will last for approximately 1 month.
 The chronograph function uses a lot of energy, therefore the power reserve quote is based on using the chronograph less than 3 hours per day.